xllee07/Github-conflict-demo-byron/README.md

 # Public Policy Analytics Github Demo
-September 26, 2024
+Oct 1, 2024
 Anna Duan

-In this demo students will learn the basics of using Github repositories for version control.
-They will learn to fork, clone, commit, and push.
+In this demo, participants will learn the basics of using Github repositories for version control, and practice the following functions:
+- **Fork**
+- **Clone**
+- **Commit**
+- **Push**

 They will also get practice collaborating on repositories, including best practices for working simultaneously and resolving conflicts.
 Data for this activity comes from [OpenDataPhilly.](https://metadata.phila.gov/#home/datasetdetails/5dc1aeb93741fa001504b10b/representationdetails/5dc1aeb93741fa001504b10f/)

 ### Part 1: Using Github repositories